DrewDahlman/dockerize-all-the-things/docker-scaffold/readme.md

 # Docker Scaffold And Project Start
 Starting a project from docker without having any dependencies installed locally.
 You could use something like this to create an app from scratch and do all code generation from within a container.

+This example is interactive and you should follow the steps to see how it works.

 ## Run
 - `docker-compose up`
 	- This will start a running container.